CynthiyaJohn/cs-interview-snippets/README.md

 - Demonstrates **one interview-relevant concept**
 - Uses **clean and minimal code**
 - Avoids unnecessary frameworks or boilerplate
-- Is easy to explain verbally in an interview setting
+- Can be easily explained verbally during interviews

 ---